Mungert69/FreeNetworkMonitorBlog/content/posts/RespondingToSecurityThreatsWithRealTimeAIInsights.md

 featured: false
 draft: false
 ---
 In today's increasingly digital world, responding to security threats swiftly and effectively is crucial for maintaining the integrity of your network.
-The Free Network Monitor Assistant stands out as a powerful tool, providing real-time AI insights, running comprehensive scans, and delivering actionable recommendations.
+The Quantum Ready Monitor Assistant stands out as a powerful tool, providing real-time AI insights, running comprehensive scans, and delivering actionable recommendations.
 In this blog, we’ll explore how you can leverage this assistant to handle active threats and enhance your security posture.

 ### Detecting Active Threats